Tough-to-find CC Morgan brings $499 in Poor 1

 Oh the stories that this dollar could share!

-grade, it sold for just under $500 at a 2014 Heritage auction.
+Graded Poor 1 by Numismatic Guaranty Corp. but with a green Certified Acceptance Corp. sticker indicating that it’s solid for the grade, it sold for just under $500 at a 2014 Heritage auction.

 Keep reading this Market Analysis:

 - 1776 Continental dollar 'affordable' in Poor 1

 - Poor 1 1856-S Indian Head gold $3 coin for 'low ball' set